Hachette Cancels Horror Novel Shy Girl After AI Allegations Rock Publishing Industry

 .

-AI detection tools added fuel to the fire.
-Max Spero, founder of Pangram, ran Shy Girl through his AI detection program and claimed the novel was 78% AI-generated
+AI detection companies also weighed in.
+Max Spero, founder and chief executive of Pangram, ran the text through his AI detection program and claimed the novel was 78% AI-generated

 .
-The New York Times conducted its own investigation, analyzing passages using several AI detection tools and finding "recurring patterns characteristic of AI generated text, like gaps in logic, excessive use of melodramatic adjectives and an overreliance on the rule of three"
+The New York Times analyzed passages using several AI detection tools and found recurring patterns characteristic of AI-generated text, including gaps in logic, excessive use of melodramatic adjectives, and an overreliance on the rule of three

 1